Clicky

 Ideally, brown or black dress shoes are your best choice for a green suit and a white dress shirt.

-If you are wearing a dark green suit, remember that dark shades are more formal.
+If you are wearing a dark suit, remember that dark shades are more formal.
 This means that a more traditional style of dress shoe is going to be best with this suit.

 Oxford dress shoes are the number one choice, but you can branch out.
 For example, you could make your suit more contemporary with a pair of monk strap shoes.